 The procedures for Form 1040X and Form 1045 are different.
-The IRS is not required to process your Form 1040X within 90 days.
-However, if we do not process it within 6 months from the date you file it, you can file suit in court.
-If the IRS disallows your claim on Form 1040X and you disagree with that determination, you must file suit no later than 2 years after the date we disallow it.
+The IRS isn't required to process your Form 1040X within 90 days.
+However, if we don't process it within 6 months from the date you file it, you can file suit in court.
+If the IRS disallows your claim on Form 1040X and you disagree with that determination, you must file suit no later than 2 years after the date we disallow